Current as of Oct. 5, 2021

 Wearing cloth face coverings

-While most mask mandates have been lifted for those who are fully vaccinated against COVID-19, masks are still required on public transportation and at transportation hubs.
-Everyone, vaccinated or not, must wear a mask in airports, bus and train stations; and on planes, buses, trains and other forms of public transportation.
+You must continue to wear a mask, regardless of the level of community transmission in your location, if you are not fully vaccinated against COVID-19.
+Masks are still required on public transportation and at transportation hubs for everyone, vaccinated or not.
+All individuals must also wear a mask in airports, bus and train stations; and on planes, buses, trains and other forms of public transportation.
 Follow Centers for Disease Control and Prevention guidance for wearing cloth face coverings.
 This can slow the spread of the virus and help people who may unknowingly have it from transmitting it to others.

 - Create your own cloth face coverings using common household items such as T-shirts, scarves and bandanas.
 Making and using these coverings helps protect public health while reserving critical supplies such as surgical masks and N-95 respirators for medical first responders, as current CDC guidance recommends.